chiefmurph/MAUC/README.md

 In that case

 * clone to your desktop
-* don't worry about branches if you don't want to
+* do not worry about `branching` if you don't want to
 * be courteous and give credit where credit is due
 * enjoy!

 This code on this site is being distributed under GPL 2.

 ------------------------------
-### Git Details
+### Git in short

-Think of `git` (implemented, perhaps, by Github Desktop) as a collection of lenses through which the programs on your PC
+Think of `git` (implemented, perhaps, by Github Desktop) as a collection of "lenses" through which the programs on your PC
 (such as `R` and `RStudio`,
 and even
 Windows' `File Explorer` and
 Apple's `Finder`)
-view the files on your PC
+can "see" the files on your PC
 (such as R scripts).
-Each lens "sees" different versions of your files, but only one "lens" can be "active" at a time.
+For accessing and modifying your files, but only one "lens" can be "active" at a time.
 A "lens" is created by a `commit`.
+To work with a particular "view" of your files, find the `commit` corresponding to that "lens" and make it active.

 #### Commits